How to Spend a Long Layover in Casablanca, Morocco

 Next, I wanted to try some authentic Moroccan food and decided on Basmane.
 It’s elegant with ornate décor of intricate wood, mosaic designs, candles and ceramic accents.

 I ordered the mint tea and vegetable couscous (as recommended by the locals I met earlier).
-The couscous was light and fluffy, containing flavourful pinches of potato, cabbage, zucchini and squash.
+The couscous was light and fluffy, containing flavourful chunks of potato, cabbage, zucchini and squash.
 The serving was so large I could just barely eat half of it.
+I would literally book a layover in Casablanca just so I could eat here again.